amikko/arsca/rt_solvers/siro/README.md

 Installation can be easily done on Ubuntu with the command `sudo apt install libnetcdff-dev`

+NOTE: By default, Siro compiles with OpenMP multithreading, which boosts the computation enormously.
+However, it may cause memory segmentation faults if the stack size is too small.
+To enlarge the stack size sufficiently on Linux systems, just type `ulimit -sS 32000` before running Siro.
+If multithreading causes other problems, it may be disabled by commenting the `-fopenmp` options away from the Makefile, and running `make clean` and `make` after that to recompile Siro to use single computation thread.

 ## Usage
 In principle, Siro is ran with the following command: `./siro <input file name> <output file name>`